ChristianChiarulli/chrisatmachine.com/src/pages/posts/post-8.md

 ---
 layout: ../../layouts/MarkdownPostLayout.astro
-title: 'LunarVim 2.0 new features'
+title: "Technology I'm learning in 2023"
 author: Astro Learner
 description: "This post will show up on its own!"
 image: